panosru/OxyNode/README.md

 * [CQRS and Event Sourcing - the Business Perspective by Greg Young](http://skillsmatter.com/podcast/design-architecture/greg-young-cqrs-event-sourcing-the-business-perspective) *2hour video*
 * [Domain Driven Design and Development In Practice](http://www.infoq.com/articles/ddd-in-practice)
 * [Domain-driven design (Wikipedia)](http://en.wikipedia.org/wiki/Domain-driven_design)
+* **[Domain-Driven Design: Tackling Complexity in the Heart of Software by Eric Evans](http://www.amazon.com/dp/0321125215)** This is a must have book if you are about to dive in DDD
+* **[Design Patterns: Elements of Reusable Object-Oriented Software](http://www.amazon.com/dp/0201633612/)** This is also a must have book in order to understand design patterns in OOP programming